 Have you ever tried combining some toasted corn kernels with black beans?
-Our family tried out, modifying a recipe we found a few years ago and it became an instant family favorite meal option.
+Our family tried this out some time ago, modifying a recipe we found and it became an instant family favorite meal option.
 It’s super easy to make because it builds on a ready-to-heat can or carton of black bean soup as the base, with more added beans and veggies to pump up the taste and nutrition.
 Try it out and see for yourself!

 This vegan, dairy-free and egg-free recipe is a fantastic combination of health, taste, colors and texture.
 Makes a hearty meal when paired with pasta or a sandwich.